Davaiz76/tech2xl/README.md

 - Part number: of the module
 - Version: of the module
 - Serial number: of the module

+Logs sheet:

+- Name: hostname of local device
+- Timelog : date and time of the log
+- Typelog : type of the log
+- Messagelog : Message of the log

 Evolution from tech2xl :